Are keywords still important for search engine optimization (SEO)?

 Much like choosing keywords, effectively optimizing your website for keywords could live on its own blog post.

 However, here are a few tips to get started.

 Where to Add Keywords on a Webpage

-- URLs: URLs rarely change, are highly visible and describe the entire page.
-For those reasons, Google places some value in what they say.
+- URLs: URLs rarely change, are highly visible, and describe the entire page.
+For those reasons, Google places some value on what they say.